johnrm174/model-railway-signalling/README.md

 # model-railway-signalling
-A model railway signalling system written in Python for the rasberry Pi
+A model railway signalling system written in Python for the raspberry Pi

 This has been created to provide a representation of my layout, complete with points, signals and the switchable "power sections"
 (yep - its all still analogue at the moment, no DCC here yet).
 I have also provided "track occupancy sections" and a means of